doublelam/front-end-sample/README.md

-# A simple front end framework sample
+# Thoughtworks recruiting homework

 ## Installation

 ```
   npm install
   npm run build-w
-  npm start
+  npm run view
 ```
-if would not modify anything, just run
+If nothing have been modified, just run
 ```
-  npm start
+  npm run view
 ```
+If it doesn't work on your system, just try open the file which under 'dist/html/home.html'